 A stock three-way Tele switch has two stages, each with four soldering lugs.
 Lugs 1, 2, and 3 are the switchables, while lug A is the common one.
 For each position on the lever, a lug on each stage is connected to its respective common.

-To get started wiring, you want to look at the bottom of the switch, at the two rows of tabs.
+To get started with the Telecaster three-way switch wiring, look at the two rows of tabs at the bottom of the switch.
 You will notice that in each stage there are three tabs that are just tabs and one tab that is connected to a longer slider.
 It will be on one end of the four tabs and on each stage it will be on the opposite end.
 This tab is called the Common.
 You will solder the Hot wire from your Neck pickup to the Common of Stage 1, and solder the Hot wire of the Bridge pickup to the Common of Stage 2.
 You will solder the ground wire of both pickups to the back of the Volume pot.
 It would also be a good time to solder the large ground wire from the bridge of the guitar to the back of the Volume pot if your pickups do not have a metal baseplate.

 Before we can go further we need to solder some jumper wires to the three-way switch.
 If we align the switch so the Common is first we could label the tabs of Stage 1: C, 1, 2, 3 and the tabs of Stage 2: 1, 2, 3, C. We will solder a jumper wire from Tab 1 to Tab 2 of Stage 2.
 Wire a jumper wire from Tab 2 of Stage 2 to Tab 2 of Stage 1.
 Solder a jumper wire from Tab 2 to Tab 3 of Stage 1.
 This is much easier to see and understand in the diagram.
 Solder a wire from Tab 3 of Stage 1 to Tab 1 of the Volume pot.
 This takes care of the switch, so let’s add the Volume control.